goncharovmikhail-eng/main_account/README.md

 - At the end, the script calls `visudo` to manually edit sudo privileges.
 This step still requires automation.

 **Important:** Must be run as `root`.
 There is a check inside the script to enforce this.

+## 🔐 form_for_passwords
+A password manager that uses an encrypted **GPG** file.

+**Problem**: Accessing credentials stored in a knowledge base was inconvenient, and storing them in plain `.txt` files was insecure.
+**Solution**: A convenient form-based interface with built-in functions for interaction and password decryption, including support for GPG password caching.

+For more details, see the `README.md` file inside the `form_for_passwords` directory.